Arise, awake, and stop not till the goal is reached: In Swami Vivekananda's teachings

-"Arise" was meant as a passionate call for national awakening to obtain political freedom for the country from colonialism, and to not to "stop" until the "goal" was achieved.
+"Arise" was meant as a passionate call for national awakening to obtain political freedom for the country from colonialism, and not to "stop" until the "goal" was achieved.
 This was essential in the social, economic and political fields.
 "Arise" was also intended to mean to get out of the state of helplessness.
 His emphasis was on freedom to the nation, as in the US on 4 July 1776.
 Swamiji also urged people to learn from Hindu sacred scriptures, which he felt contained all the instructions to arise out of the "hypnotism of weakness" and which indicated that no individual is inherently weak.

 Influence

 The 1998 film Swami Vivekananda, directed by G. V. Iyer, ends with this quote where Mammootty gives a brief speech on Vivekananda and his ideals and concludes the speech with this quote.
 On 12 January 2013, on the 150 birth anniversary, then Gujarat Chief Minister Narendra Modi and now prime minister of India, wrote a blog post on his personal website to pay tribute to Vivekananda.
 He named the post "Commemorating Swami Vivekananda: Arise, Awake and stop not till the goal is reached".
 The sloka is inscribed on the main stage of an auditorium of Ramakrishna Mission Institute of Culture, Kolkata, a branch of Ramakrishna Math and Ramakrishna Mission.
 Dr. Sanjeev Kumar, an Indian author, called this a "life-transforming line" and wrote a book named Stop Not Till the Goal is Reached in 2010.